guofei9987/guofei9987.github.io/_posts/语法速查/2017-09-22-matplotlib1.md

 gid: an id string
-label: string or anything printable with '%s' conversion. linestyle linewidth or lw: float value in points
-marker: :mod:`A valid marker style <matplotlib.markers>`
-markeredgecolor or mec: any matplotlib color markeredgewidth or mew: float value in points markerfacecolor or mfc: any matplotlib color
+label: string or anything printable with '%s' conversion. linestyle markeredgecolor or mec: any matplotlib color markeredgewidth or mew: float value in points markerfacecolor or mfc: any matplotlib color